albertoazinar/book-gallery/README.md

 # book_gallery

-A new Flutter project to fetch data from google books api.
+A new Flutter project about books from google books api.
-I built this project, is a challenge that was given to me by <em>App And Up</em> to build it in few days.
+I built this project, on a challenge that was given to me by <em>App And Up</em> to build it in few days.

 ## The app have the following features
 - user authentication with email (and password) and authenticate with google.